iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 Infoblox Universal DDI and  Threat Defense provides:
 - ✅ Enterprise-grade DNS in the cloud — without running infrastructure
-- ✅ Real-time enforcement using[RPZs](https://www.infoblox.com/dns-security-resource-center/dns-security-solutions/dns-security-solutions-response-policy-zones-rpz/) and curated threat intel
+- ✅ Real-time enforcement using [RPZs](https://www.infoblox.com/dns-security-resource-center/dns-security-solutions/dns-security-solutions-response-policy-zones-rpz/) and curated threat intel
 - ✅ Operational consistency across on-prem, Azure, GCP and AWS — all from a single SaaS control plane